 Title to real property represents ownership of the bundle of rights in the land.
 Title also is evidence of ownership.

-It is not uncommon, especially with larger tracts of land, to find a seller advertising to sell with a deed that conveys the property with “exceptions to title.”
+It is not uncommon, especially with larger tracts of land for sale, to find a seller that is advertising to sell with a deed that conveys the property with “exceptions to title.”
 What the seller means by “exception” may not be clear, even to the seller.
 It better be clear to the buyer.

 From a buyer’s perspective, an exception can mean any encumbrance, reservation or limitation on the title or property.